Rupeshkumar1601/Lyriks-Online-Music-Player/README.md

 - **CSS:** For styling, with an emphasis on desktop optimization.

 ## Setup and Installation
-To get Spotify-Clone running locally:
+To get Lyriks running locally:

 1. Clone the repository: `git clone [repository URL]`
 2. Install dependencies: `npm install`